 Each day, sea turtles emerge from the water and crawl onto the sand to lie in the sun for a few hours.
 Even though you can’t go up to them, watching these majestic creatures from a distance is an amazing experience and one of our favorite things to do with kids in Maui.
 The area is also great for taking in breathtaking views the entire family will absolutely love.

 Take a break from the usual Maui with kids activities by spending a few hours at Surfing Goat Dairy Farm.
 Although you won’t find any goats surfing here, this trip to the slopes of Mount Haleakala crater in West Maui offers a range of tours that will keep tots as well as older kids engaged.

-One of the most popular tours lets you feed and pet the goats and make friends with the resident pigs, cats, and dogs.
+One of the most popular and best tours lets you feed and pet the goats (including some baby goats!), and kids will love interacting with the resident pigs, cats, and dogs.
 You’ll also learn how a farm works in the process.
 Learn how to milk a goat, observe how cheese is made, and sample their delicious creamy cheeses.

-For a more in depth-experience, select the Evening Chore and Milking Tour where you’ll help the farmers wrap up a typical day on the farm (and put the goats to bed).
+For a more in-depth experience, select the Evening Chore and Milking Tour at the goat dairy farm where you’ll help the farmers wrap up a typical day on the Maui farm (and put the goats to bed).

 16. Go Rappelling or Zip-Lining

 Are you a family of thrill-seekers?
 If so, Rappel Maui will give you an unforgettable vacation.
 It doesn’t get any more exciting or unique than rappelling down a waterfall.
 Rappel Maui provides guests with detailed instructions and all necessary equipment.